 If the journey of Odysseus back to his home after the victorious Trojan War was anything to go by, a journey to the Island nation was to be full of life.
-We spent 18 days in the Island Nation, full of white washed homes, spectacularly blue skies, azure clear waters, and unbelievable history.
+We spent 18 days in the Island Nation, full of whitewashed homes, spectacularly blue skies, azure clear waters, and unbelievable history.
 It was nothing short of an Odyssey.
-There are innumerable reasons why you should visit Greece and even more as to why you should do it slow.
-Here’s an attempt to convince you why:
+There are innumerable reasons why you should visit Greece and even more as to why you should do it slowly.
+Here’s an attempt to convince you why.

 Athens was our entry and exit point to Greece owing to which we spent a good chunk of our time here.
 We were expecting nothing more than a cleaner and less populated version of Mumbai.
 All the stories of Athens being unsafe only enhanced our apprehension.
 We’re happy to report that none of those stories are true.

 We arrived quite late into Athens on our first day and took a taxi (probably the only time we took a cab on our entire trip) to get to our apartment.
 We were sure of being charged at least 20 Euros, for we had no clue of the address or distances.
 As we stepped out of the cab, we were pleasantly surprised to be handed a 4 Euro bill with a big, “Welcome to Greece.
 Hope you enjoy your time here!” from the driver.
 Little did we know that we would be in for many more surprises.

 History runs through the veins of Athens, a city as culturally astounding as Rome is.
 Every time we walked by the housing colonies or passed a metro station, we ran into glass domes with placards that read stuff like ‘Graveyard from 8th Century BC’.